emoncms/emoncms/docs/RaspberryPi.md

     mysql -u root -p

-Enter the mysql password that you set above.
+Enter the **'MYSQL "root" user'** password that you set above.
 Then enter the sql to create a database:

     CREATE DATABASE emoncms;

-Then add a user for emoncms and give it permissions on the new database (think of a nice long password):
+Then add a user for the emoncms database and set permissions.
+In the command below, we're creating the database 'user' called 'emoncms', and you should create a new secure password of your choice for that user.
+Make a note of both the database 'user' & 'password' as you will need them later for adding to the settings.php file:

-    CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'YOUR_SECURE_PASSWORD_HERE';
+    CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'NEW_SECURE_PASSWORD';
     GRANT ALL ON emoncms.* TO 'emoncms'@'localhost';
     flush privileges;